Q. What is Amazon FreeRTOS?

 Q. What architectures does Amazon FreeRTOS support?

-Amazon FreeRTOS currently supports microcontroller hardware from partners including Espressif, Microchip, NXP, STMicroelectronics, and Texas Instruments.
+Amazon FreeRTOS currently supports a wide range of microcontrollers from our partners in the AWS Partner Device Catalog.
 Amazon FreeRTOS is based on the FreeRTOS kernel, which supports some 40+ architectures.

 Q. How can I get started on Amazon FreeRTOS?